-A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping that’s a breeze to make.
+A super easy recipe for Thermomix Apricot Crumble made with tinned apricots and an irresistible buttery topping.

 I love this recipe as it requires little to no planning and is a great way to use up a lone tin of apricots hiding in the back of the cupboard.

 You can buy tinned apricots at most supermarkets either in an 800g or 400g tin.
 Fresh apricots can also be used for this recipe when they’re in season.

 Crumbles are one of my favourite comfort foods, and I’ve made many different varieties such as these:-

 Making the crumble topping is super easy in the Thermomix.
 It saves having to manually rub butter, flour and sugar together with your fingers.
 I understand that it can be therapeutic, but I would rather the convenience and less mess.